 Repeat this for every text region you anticipate the client will want to edit.

-Special Tip for Buttons: For button text, be sure to place the pardot region code inside the < a> element, not the < td >.
-The < td > controls the whole button, while the < a > controls the text only.
-(Fig 3-E) Also, you'll need to use an html region so the user can change the link url as well as the CTA text (pardot-region="pardot") (Fig 3-F)
+Special Tip for Buttons: For button text, be sure to place the editable region code inside the < a> element, not the containing < td >.
+(Fig 3-E) You'll need to use an html region (pardot-region="pardot") so the user can change the link url as well as the CTA text (Fig 3-F)

 Step 4 - Editable Images